jamesosull16/uniquepasswords/README.md

 ## Description:

-Cyber security is of utmost important and thats why it's critical to have a unique and hard to guess password, especially when dealing with sensitive information.
-This application, after specifying the length and types of characters you would like to use, will generate a very unique and random password.
+If you are in a position that deals with sensitive inoformation than having a unique, hard to guess password is critically importnant.
+This application will generate a very unique and random password dependent upon user input and responses.

 ---